battu242/nbc-sports-assignment/README.md

+# nbc-sports-assignment
-This repo contains source code of home screen implementation.
+This repo contains source of assignment task